ansh25saini/Grover_Algorithm_Project/README.md

 <a id="user Guide"></a>
 ## 📖 User Guide

+### 1. Amplitude
-### 1. The amplitudes of the states are calculated by running the circuit on a Statevector Simulator Backend.
+ The amplitudes of the states are calculated by running the circuit on a Statevector Simulator Backend.

 Statevector([-0.08562621-1.64517430e-16j, -0.08562621-5.70308882e-16j,
              -0.08562621-4.59238028e-16j, -0.08562621-5.47310893e-16j,